gokceno/happy-path-time-tracker/README.md

 3. Commit the snapshot.
 Keep in mind that the snapshot will not be processed automatically among environments.

 Snapshots reside under `snapshots/` directory.

+### Deploying for Production

+You can use the `docker-stack.yml` file for production deploys. `docker stack` is a Docker Swarm command hence you'll need a one.
+You can easily deploy using the following instructions.

+#### Prerequisites
+1. Set up a DB server and obtain the CA Certificate (on DigitalOcean, it's needed, may vary for other vendors).
+2. Prepare the `.env` files; currently Stack file requires an env for each of its services.
+3. Update the `Caddyfile` accordingly to match your hostname, etc. Make sure to point your DNS before as it'll try to obtain an SSL for you.

+#### Setting up
+1. Deploy the entire project or copy the `.caddy` directory, the `.env` files and the `docker-stack.yml` file to your new server.
+2. Start your Swarm with `docker swarm init` if you have more than one network adapter, you may need to use `--advertise-addr` In our case Tailscale was installed and caused an issue.
+3. Deploy the stack with `docker stack deploy --compose-file docker-stack.yaml happypath` command.

+You can observe your setup with `docker stack ps happypath` or view the logs for each service with `docker service logs <service-name> -f`

 ## Installation